Romans 2:16b (ESV)

 “…God judges the secrets of men by Christ Jesus.”

-If I asked myself the following questions, and I honestly based the answers solely upon what my “secrets” or my thought life actually is, what would the answers be?
+If the unbeliever asked themselves the following questions, and honestly based the answers solely upon what their “secrets” or their thought life actually is, what would the answers be?

 Am I… evil?

 On Sermon Audio, Evangelist/Missionary Paul Washer has a sermon entitled: “What is the Gospel?, Part 1”.
 In the sermon, he illustrates a truth which is given in the second half of Genesis 8:21…